 4. Simplified Dependency Management

-The registry leverages Semantic Versioning (SemVer).
+The registry uses Semantic Versioning (SemVer).
 Module consumers can use intelligent version constraints (e.g., version = "~> 1.2.0") to automatically pull in bug fixes without risking breaking changes.

 5. Decoupling Consumer from Source